Father G. D. A. Jonckbloet

 By Noto Soeroto

 Godefridus Daniel Augustinus Jonckbloet was born on the 28 August 1848 in Eindhoven.
-After attending high school at Sittard at the high school, on 26 September 1868 he joined the Order of the Jesuits at Mariëndaal at Grave (North Brabant).
+After attending high school at Sittard at the high school, on 26 September 1868, he joined the Order of the Jesuits at Mariëndaal at Grave (North Brabant).
 He studied philosophy at Laval in France and theology in Maastricht, and was dedicated to the priesthood in this city on 8 September 1881, and subsequently studied at Sittard.
 In 1886, the young scholar contracted a lung disease which required him to stay for a year in Davos.
 Thanks to regular outdoor treatment, he recovered from the dangerous disease and in memory of this wonderful healing at this blessed place Davos he gives thanks till the present.
 After a few years in Maastricht where he was busy with literary studies, Father Jonckbloet left for India, where he set foot at Batavia on 6 November 1890.
 In turn, he stayed at Semarang, Weltevreden [Jakarta], Buitenzorg [Bogor], Magelang and Surabaya and finally became a priest in Malang in June 1897.
 He soon came to love the country.
-His major interest was mainly the monuments of Old Java, which is the reason he visited the Borobudur, Méndoet – and Prambanan – temples numerous times and travelled from Surabaya to Bali and Lombok.
+His major interest was mainly the monuments of Old Java, which is the reason he visited the Borobudur, Méndoet – and Prambanan – temples numerous times and traveled from Surabaya to Bali and Lombok.
 He once dreamed of writing not an archaeological dissertation about Borobudur but rather an epic poem.
 Unfortunately, the outline of this great poem has gone and sadly the poet has turned away from the idea.

-It is to Malang, however, that Father Jonckbloet has deployed his greatest energy in the service of his priestly labors.
+It is to Malang, however, that Father Jonckbloet has devoted his greatest energy in the service of his priestly labors.
 A beautiful church, a parsonage and a guesthouse for the Ursuline sisters, all built by Father Jonckbloet, bear witnesses to the work of the beloved cleric and stand as a demonstration of the great love that the priest had for the town and its parishes.
 Over the years, Father Jonckbloet has acquired countless friends in India, both among the Europeans and the Javanese.
 Great goodness and human love, gentleness and a spirit of sacrifice are the fundamentals of Jonckbloedt’s character which mark the priest a true Christian.

 Add to that a very congenial manner in his dealings with others, and it does not surprise us, that Father Jonckbloet has many friends and admirers in both India as well as the Netherlands.